dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

-# AzureFunctionsNodeScores-Cosmos - Frequently Asked Questions
+# AzureFunctionsNodeLeaderboards-Cosmos - Frequently Asked Questions

-#### How to extend the score or the user object?
+#### How to extend the Score or the User object?
 Easy!
 Find the relevant JavaScript file in the api/models/folder and update it to your preferences.
 Added fields/properties will 'automagically' be persisted in the database.

 #### Do you accept PRs?
 I found a bug/I want to request a new feature